 2. sustainable accommodation

-3. climate tips for the holiday destination
+3. climate tips for your vacation destination

 4. CO₂ compensation

-5. the duration of the journey
+5. the duration of the trip

 By container ship to Canada

-What it is like to come back
+What it's like to come back

 But what is it actually like to come back?
 The travel journalist has now published a book about this with Delius Klasing Verlag: "Wieder da und doch nicht hier".
 She is donating her fee to Planted.
 An interview.